Grilled Salmon with Spanish Romesco Sauce

 Here’s another easy and delicious way to enjoy some heart healthy salmon…with a fantastic Romesco sauce pour over it!
 Not only is this an incredibly flavorful salmon recipe that is just 7 Points per serving, but it’s loaded with nutrients and vitamins too.
 I used zucchini in the recipe, but you can grill just about any other vegetable you want, if you prefer something different.
 I’ve made it with eggplants, asparagus and sauteed spinach, and it worked really with all of those.
 The Romesco sauce is really versatile and would also work well over chicken or eggs.
 And if you want to spend a few extra points, serve this salmon recipe over a grilled baguette slice…it’s soooooo good!
 This would make the perfect summer Weight Watchers recipe for that outdoor BBQ, and I definitely recommend giving it a try. it can also be done easily on a grill pan, if it’s too cold or rainy outside to barbeque.
 Enjoy!

 Not your typical cold, lettuce filled salad, this Roasted Broccolini and Ricotta side dish is served warm, uses no lettuce at all, and is absolutely delicious.
 At 4 Points per serving, you are getting lots of heart healthy fats, and almost 10g of fiber.
+Not only is it insanely good for you, but the flavor combinations are perfect.

 I’ll admit that grating potatoes is one of my least favorite kitchen tasks ever, but when they are being grated to be used in this baked Sweet Potatoes Fritters recipe, I’d happily bust out that grater and get to work!
 Made with just a few simple ingredients, these savory sweet potato pancakes are a delicious Weight Watchers side dish recipe that can be enjoyed just about anytime.
-You’ll get two of these low calorie fritters for just 3 Points, which is great!
-But you definitely need to make sure you try and squeeze as much moisture as you can out of the potatoes in order to achieve a crisp potato pancake.
-The taste is delicious, and I was surprised by how easy these are to make (and so much less messy than frying in oil!).
-My kids loved them too, so these low calorie Sweet Potato Fritters will definitely be made again and again.
-Enjoy!

 Baked Plantains